JFJun/cli/README.md

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device.
 2. Install dependencies with `npm install`.
 3. Build the project by running `npm run build`.
 4. Link the CLI with: `npm link`.
-The `dcl` command should now be available.
+The `zqb` command should now be available.
 5. You can run tests with `npm test`

 **NOTE:** you can set the environment variable `DEBUG=true` to see all debugging info